Algebraic-Programming/HiCR/examples/topology/distributed/README.rst

 Topology RPC registration
 -------------------------

-Each Instance instantiates the :code:`RPCEngine` and registers and RPC to serialize and send its local topology to the caller
+Each instance instantiates the :code:`RPCEngine` and registers and RPC to serialize and send its local topology to the caller

 .. code-block:: c++